Perspective | Anyone with an iPhone can now make deepfakes. We aren’t ready for what happens next.

 Social networks say deepfakes haven’t been a major source of problematic content.
 We shouldn’t wait for them to become one.

-It’s probably not realistic to think that deepfake tech could be successfully banned.
+It’s probably not realistic to think deepfake tech could be successfully banned.
 One 2019 effort in Congress to forbid some uses of the technology faltered.

 But we can insist on some guardrails from these consumer apps and services, the app stores promoting them and the social networks making the videos popular.
 And we can start talking about when it is and isn’t okay to make deepfakes — including when that involves reanimating grandpa.